desert-digital/compass-frontend/sprints/sprint-6.md

 * each entry includes vessel, checklist, and assigned crew
 * ability to sort/filter by vessel, owner, and date
 * errors or delays in workflows are highlighted

+### Tasks
+- [ ] login success leads to dashboard with in-flight workflows panel
+- [ ] ✅ Test: login success leads to dashboard with in-flight workflows panel
+- [ ] workflows show status: not started, in progress, completed
+- [ ] ✅ Test: workflows show status: not started, in progress, completed
+- [ ] each entry includes vessel, checklist, and assigned crew
+- [ ] ✅ Test: each entry includes vessel, checklist, and assigned crew
+- [ ] ability to sort/filter by vessel, owner, and date
+- [ ] ✅ Test: ability to sort/filter by vessel, owner, and date
+- [ ] errors or delays in workflows are highlighted
+- [ ] ✅ Test: errors or delays in workflows are highlighted